 Pacific people are heavily reliant on rental housing, and make up a quarter of Housing New Zealand’s clients.
-Since the early 2000s Housing New Zealand’s Healthy Housing programme – where state houses are insulated and extended to accommodate larger Pacific families – has significantly reduced the incidence of infectious diseases.
+Since the early 21st century Housing New Zealand’s Healthy Housing programme – where state houses are insulated and extended to accommodate larger Pacific families – has significantly reduced the incidence of infectious diseases.

 Population groups who live in cohesive and mutually supportive societies generally have better health.
 Some traditional support structures within New Zealand Pacific communities have been eroded, and many individuals and families have limited social support.
 Churches play an important role in supporting some Pacific families – but young New Zealand-born people may not be connected to their family, church and community.

 Pacific people are disproportionately affected by lifestyle-related diseases caused by smoking, poor diet and physical inactivity.
 Several studies have shown that more than 65% of Pacific people are obese.
 Obesity is one of the major causes of poor health, especially diabetes, for adult Pacific people.
 It is also a growing problem among Pacific children and young people.
-Results from the 2002 National Children’s Nutrition Survey showed that 31% of New Zealand children aged 5–14 were overweight or obese.
-The situation was worse for Māori and Pacific children – 41% and 62% respectively were overweight or obese.
+Results from the 2014/15 New Zealand Health Survey showed that 10.8% of New Zealand children aged 2–14 were overweight or obese.
+The situation was worse for Māori and Pacific children – 14.8% and 29.7% respectively were obese.
 A major cause of obesity is the consumption of unhealthy food – such as pies and pastries – and lack of regular physical activity.